 Informal procedural enquiries should be made to the Graduate Studies Administrator in the first instance.
-It is strongly recommended that you identify and directly contact a potential supervisor(s) before you apply although it is not a prerequisite to applying.
+Candidates are expected to identify and directly contact a potential supervisor(s), to discuss the proposed research area, before applying.

 The set of documents you should send with your application to this course comprises the following: